Necrotizing Enterocolitis

 • Necrotizing enterocolitis (NEC) is intestinal necrosis of uncertain etiology; it occurs mainly in preterm or sick neonates after enteral feedings have begun.

-• Complications include intestinal perforation (most often in the terminal ileum) and peritonitis; sepsis occurs in 20 to 30%, and death may occur in 20%.
+• Complications include intestinal perforation (most often in the terminal ileum) and peritonitis; sepsis occurs in 24 to 42%, and death occurs in 23%.

-• Initial manifestations are feeding difficulties and bloody or bilious gastric residuals (after feedings) followed by bilious emesis, abdominal distention, and/or gross blood in stool.
+• Initial manifestations are feeding difficulties and bloody or bilious gastric residuals (after feedings) followed by bilious emesis, abdominal distention or discoloration, and/or gross blood in stool.

-• Supportive treatment using fluid resuscitation, nasogastric suction, broad-spectrum antibiotics, and total parenteral nutrition is effective in > 75% of cases.
+• Supportive treatment using fluid resuscitation, nasogastric suction, broad-spectrum antibiotics, and parenteral nutrition is effective in 50 to 75% of cases.

-• Surgery to resect gangrenous bowel and treat perforation is needed in < 25% of infants.
+• Surgery to resect gangrenous bowel and treat perforation is needed in approximately 25 to 50% of infants.

 Drugs Mentioned In This Article